 This month: Newton Faulkner, Paloma Faith, Nicki Minaj, Coldplay and Rita Ora.

 TV Music From The Inside

 A modern media composer’s repertoire needs to encompass everything from fugues to farmyard noises.

 Music & Recording Industry News

-With the future of AM radio hanging in the balance, we take a look at what effect it has had on the music industry over the decades.
+With the future of AM radio in the US hanging in the balance, we take a look at what effect it has had on the music industry over the decades.

-The recording studio where the likes of David Bowie, Lou Red and Steely Dan made their albums.
+Inside the recording studio where the likes of David Bowie, Lou Reed and Steely Dan made their albums.